tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/communication/authentication.md

 ---
 # Authentication

-When making REST Calls to Azure Communication Services(ACS), several steps are required to authenticate properly.
-Our SDKs handle this process automatically but when you make requests manually you need to handle it yourself.
+When making REST Calls, several steps are required to authenticate properly.
+Our SDKs handle this process for you, but making requests manually means you'll need to handle it yourself.

 ## Types of Authentication